Henesys/Study/Courses (강의)/Coursera/CS519- Scientific Visualization/README.md

 ## Schedule

 - Notes were created using [Obsidian](https://obsidian.md/), which may cause links to break when viewed on GitHub directly.
-- All notes were tagged with the #cloud_computing tag functionality on Obsidian.
+- All notes were tagged with the #data_visualization #data_science tag functionality on Obsidian.

 | Week | Dates         | Topics                                    | MP      | Exam    | Notes |
 |------|---------------|-------------------------------------------|---------|---------|-------|